Krzy-sztof/Parallel-on-AWS-StarCluster-/README.md

 This repository will show step by step what I had to do to obtain this.

 ## Choosing the environment
 The very first step was to choose where to do it.
 I chose StarCluster http://star.mit.edu/cluster/.
-It was written just Amazon purposes so after configuration it is really easy to operate via Linux.
+It was written just for Amazon purposes so after configuration it is really easy to operate via Linux.
 As a Windows user I made a Linux virtual machine using Oracle VM VirtualBox.
 I had to download Ubuntu image and upload it into VirtualBox.
 I also had to enable VT-x in BIOS.

 ## Installation and configuration of Starcluster
 Installation in Linux is pretty simple.
 Just do it using pip: `$ pip install StarCluster`.